Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Introduction

 \section{Introduction}

-Ion channels are membrane-spanning proteins that exist in every living cell of every living organism\cite{Isacoff13}.
+Ion channels are membrane-spanning proteins that exist in every cell of every living organism\cite{Isacoff13}.
 The function of these channels is to enable and control ion flux in and out of cells.
 The resulting charge currents lead to compartmentation and control of electrostatic gradients, which is one of the major mechanisms of information transfer within living beings\cite{Hille01, Catterall12}.
 Consequently, channel dysfunctions result in maladies such as central nervous disorders of excitability, e.g., epilepsy and cardiac arrhythmia\cite{shieh00}.

 To gain insight into the molecular mechanisms of ion transfer through such channels, unbiased all-atom molecular dynamics (MD)\cite{Berendsen87} simulations can be used.
-This approach becomes impractical in the presence of high free energy barriers, leading to rare transitions and requiring long simulation times for statistically converged results.
+This approach becomes impractical in the presence of high free energy barriers, leading to rare transitions that require long simulation times for statistically converged results.
 Furthermore, ion transport across channels is usually governed by external driving such as electrostatic and osmotic potentials.
-To overcome such issues, various biased MD methods employing bias potentials have been applied to ion channels \cite{Roux93,Berneche01,Roux04a,Kato05,Bastug06,Khalili-Araghi09,Peng16,Na18,Flood19,Ngo21}, which usually require extensive equilibration.
-A way to circumvent equilibration is to carry out biased simulations\cite{Liu06,deFabritiis08,Giorgino11}.
-Alternatively, simulations can be sped up by employing a coarse-graining approach for the generation of, e.g., Brownian Dynamics models\cite{Berneche01}.
+To overcome such issues, various MD methods employing bias potentials have been applied to ion channels \cite{Roux93,Berneche01,Roux04a,Kato05,Bastug06,Khalili-Araghi09,Peng16,Na18,Flood19,Ngo21}, which usually require extensive equilibration.
+A way to circumvent equilibration is to carry out non-equilibrium simulations\cite{Liu06,deFabritiis08,Giorgino11}.
+Alternatively, simulations can be sped up by using coarse-graining approaches and electrostatic-based models\cite{Berneche01,Edwards02,Liu14,Wilson14}.

 To implement external driving, it is possible to apply an electric potential along the simulation box\cite{Roux04,Roux08,Gumbart12,Koepfer14,Kopec19,Gu20}.

-We recently developed an approach that combines non-equilibrium simulations and coarse-graining of system dynamics called dissipation-corrected targeted MD (dcTMD) \cite{Wolf18}, which allows to calculate free energies as well as friction profiles along a reaction coordinate of interest directly from a series of non-equilibrium constant velocity targeted MD trajectories.
-Such free energies and friction factors can be used for the integration of a Langevin equation (LE), which allows to access dynamics of processes well beyond the capabilities of atomistic MD simulations \cite{Wolf20}.
+We recently developed an approach that combines non-equilibrium simulations and coarse-graining of system dynamics called dissipation-corrected targeted MD (dcTMD) \cite{Wolf18}, which allows to calculate free energies as well as friction profiles along a reaction coordinate of interest directly from a series of constant velocity targeted MD trajectories.
+Such free energies and friction factors can be used for the integration of a Langevin equation (LE), which allows to sample processes such as ion transduction well beyond the capabilities of atomistic MD simulations.\cite{Wolf20}.